CarliJoy/intersection_examples/docs/specification.rst

-At runtime, ``Intersection[*Ts]`` and ``TypeOne & TypeTwo`` each create an object which can be introspected consistent with the methods provided for type introspection in ``typing`` such as, but not limited to ``get_origin``
+At runtime, ``Intersection[*Ts]`` and ``TypeOne & TypeTwo`` each create an object which can be introspected consistent with the methods provided for type introspection in ``typing`` such as, but not limited to ``get_origin``.

-Runtime type checking considerations
+Runtime type-checking considerations
 ------------------------------------

-At this point in time, ``Intersection`` as a value expression is only consistent with a type expression of ``object``, ``Any``, and a few internal types that should not be publically used.
+`Intersection`` as a value expression is only consistent with a type expression of ``object``, ``Any``, and a few internal types that should not be publically used.

-This is not a binding limitation on Intersection, and future PEPs which provide ways to type methods which do runtime introspection should treat this the same as other parameterizable type forms which exist to express typing concepts and not to express a specific indivudal runtime type.
+This is not a binding limitation on Intersection and future PEPs which provide ways to type methods that do runtime introspection should treat this the same as other parameterizable type forms which exist to express typing concepts and not to express a specific individual runtime type.

-Optional checks which are not strictly about correctness
+Optional checks that are not strictly about correctness
 ========================================================

 Type checkers and/or linters may decide to provide opinionated rules.
 A few anticipated ones are listed below.

-Type checkers and linters MAY provide any of these or others but MUST NOT use these rules to treat libraries which have not opted into these checks as being in-error.
-The cases these detect have validity, but also have sharp edges that some users may choose to want to avoid in their own code.
+Type checkers and linters MAY provide any of these or others but MUST NOT use these rules to treat libraries that have not opted in to these checks as being in error.
+The cases these detect have validity, but also have sharp edges that some users may choose to want to avoid in their code.

 Allowing avoiding unintentional ambiguity with gradual types
 ------------------------------------------------------------

-- Users may wish to ban ``Any`` or gradual types in intsersections.
+- Users may wish to ban ``Any`` or gradual types in intersections.
 - Users may wish to enforce that Gradual types are ordered after non-gradual types in intersections
 - Detecting cases where non-disjoint use could introduce ordering concerns